NearlyTRex/JoyBox/Scripts/docs/man/backup_tool.md

 ### Game Path Resolution

-These options build paths relative to the locker root directory:
+These options build paths relative to the locker root directory.
+When no explicit input/output paths are provided, the tool resolves paths based on game categories:

 | Option | Description |
 |--------|-------------|